ubaimutl/Plyph-IOS/README.md

 4. Refresh Plyph through AltStore before the development profile expires.

 After installation, open Plyph once and then follow the keyboard setup steps under [Getting started](#getting-started).

+## GitHub Actions builds

+The `Build Plyph iOS IPA` workflow builds the latest version from `main`.

+Development builds are available as the **Plyph-iOS** artifact on completed workflow runs.
+Each artifact contains:

+- `Plyph.ipa`
+- `Plyph.ipa.sha256`

 ## Build from source